Cholesterol Lowering and Arrhythmias Recurrences After Internal Defibrillator Implantation - CLARIDI

 Presented by Johan De Sutter, MD, at the Heart Rhythm Society Annual Scientific Sessions, Boston, MA, May 2006.

 De Sutter J, Tavernier R, De Bacquer D, et al. Coronary risk factors and inflammation in patients with coronary artery disease and internal cardioverter defibrillator implants.
 Int J Cardiol.
 2006 Sep 10;112(1):72-9.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Dyslipidemia, Heart Failure and Cardiomyopathies, Implantable Devices, SCD/Ventricular Arrhythmias, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Dyslipidemia, Heart Failure and Cardiomyopathies, Atherosclerotic Disease (CAD/PAD), Implantable Devices, SCD/Ventricular Arrhythmias, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure

 Keywords: Pyrroles, Cholesterol, Coronary Artery Disease, Myocardial Infarction, Acute Coronary Syndrome, Stroke, Defibrillators, Tachycardia, Ventricular, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Ventricular Fibrillation, Heart Failure, Heptanoic Acids